-Imagining situations also leads creatives to have stronger emotional reactions when they plan than analyzers.
+Imagining situations instead of using language to think about them also leads creatives to have stronger emotional reactions when they plan than analyzers.
 These reactions get in the way of prudent planning.
-Imagining having to wait for the train provokes more anticipatory boredom and impatience than just thinking the words “wait for the train.”
-So, when they consider the fact that they will probably have to wait for the train, creatives tamp down the intense negative feelings they feel by going into denial: “No, it won’t happen again!”
+Imagining having to wait for the train provokes anticipatory boredom and impatience that they suppress by going into denial: “Nah, it won’t happen!”
 It feels so much better to imagine arriving at the platform and immediately stepping on the train.

-People I call shouldists stubbornly expect things to be the way they want them to be.
-Their belief that certain things are “right” gives them a sense of order and security.
+People I call shouldists stubbornly expect things to be the way they want them to be, rather than how things actually have been.
+Their belief that certain things are “right” gives them a comforting sense of order and security.
 They feel proud, possibly even superior, about being right; just considering the possibility that they might be wrong brings up feelings of confusion and shame that get in the way of them changing their expectations.

 Efficiency shouldists refuse to allow time for waits, delays, and their own inefficiency because they rigidly hold onto the belief that things should always go like clockwork.
 Instead of coming to terms with the fact that things will never work perfectly and then figuring out how to deal with that reality, efficiency shouldists get angry and dig in their heels.
 When they encounter a delay, rather than noting that it could happen again, they decide that it is a mistake that shouldn’t happen again.
 When it repeatedly does, they become more and more outraged: “Why don’t the trains run on time?!!!”
 They don’t rethink their estimates because they consider allowing time for delays to be a disempowering capitulation to others’ inefficiency.